ydirson/generals-familiar/README.md

     * allow some UI customization (font size...)
 * extra features
   * some access to the rules for reference
+  * support more than 2 armies
+  * allow using community translations
+  * explore possible use of opr-af-to-tts ourput to improve presentation
   * proximity communication to share stats update, armies
   * WarFleets support (needs an API endpoint)
 * plumbing